m&a community logo

 • Stable price

-Stable price.
 In a conventional IPO, the price per share fluctuates depending on the demand and market conditions.
-Meanwhile, the SPAC sponsors and the target company lock in a fixed price
+Meanwhile, a SPAC sponsor and the target company lock in a fixed price.

 • Possibility to raise additional capital